DataDog/hiring-engineers/answers.md

 * Creating an application key [here](https://app.datadoghq.com/account/settings#api) and copying both API keys to my timeboard Python file
 * Getting the name of my host with `datadog-agent status | grep host` to put in `template_variables`
-* Editing the `graphs` section of the file to include the 3 metrics to be shown on the timeboard
+* Editing the `graphs` variable to include the 3 metrics to be shown on the timeboard

-To graph my custom metric, I played around with the JSON editor in the web UI to help me figure out the syntax for the Python file, which made it much easier to edit in vim.
+To learn the syntax for requesting metrics, I played around with the JSON editor in the web UI (pictured below), which made it much easier to edit in vim.

 ![6_JSONeditor](./screenshots/6_JSONeditor.png)